Komodo/komodo-website/src/pages/blog/2014-08/debugging-komodo-with-komodo.html.md

 You could also do what I'm doing;  Download the [latest Komodo 9 Alpha](http://komodoide.com/download/) pre-release build and use that as the **PI** instance.
-For those of you from the future
+For those of you from the future.

 Once Komodo **SI** has started, configure a Publishing account with it and try pushing a file.
 This should immediately trigger a debugging request alert box to pop up in Komodo **PI**.
 Click "Yes" and start walking through the code using the Komodo **PI** debugger.

 That about sums it up.
-Try placing breakpoints through out the Komodo Python and have fun.
+Try placing breakpoints throughout the Komodo Python and have fun.

 Till next time!